Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Application to cardiovascular disease risk prediction

-In our analysis, we treat the individuals in \textsc{cric} cohort as the source data to build prediction model for 10 year \textsc{cvd} risk.
-For the testing set, since all \textsc{cric} participants had chronic kidney disease (\textsc{epi}under $60$), we only use the \textsc{mesa} participants who had kidney disease to estimate the 10-year \textsc{cvd} risk.
-After excluding the samples with missing values and focusing on the Caucasian and black race, we obtain datasets with $1514$ source samples from \textsc{cric} study and $383$ target samples from \textsc{mesa} study.
-Altogether, we have $13$ variables, including 5 categorical (e.g., gender, race, hypertension status, diabetic status) and 8 continuous~(e.g., age, \textsc{bmi}, blood pressure) factors.
-We aim to predict the survival probability for the \textsc{mesa} cohort with \textsc{cki} using the \textsc{cric} cohort as the source data.
-Our preliminary findings show that, while survival times vary between the two datasets, their restricted mean survival times are remarkably similar, a phenomenon potentially attributable to the low incidence of \textsc{cvd} events.
+In our analysis, we use the \textsc{cric} cohort as the source data to develop a prediction model for 10-year \textsc{cvd} risk.
+For the testing set, since all \textsc{cric} participants had chronic kidney disease (\textsc{ckd}) with an estimated glomerular filtration rate (\textsc{egfr}) below 60 based on the \textsc{ckd-epi} equations, we restrict our analysis to \textsc{mesa} participants with \textsc{ckd} to estimate their 10-year \textsc{cvd} risk.
+After excluding samples with missing values and focusing on Caucasian and Black participants, we obtain a dataset with 1,514 source samples from \textsc{cric} and 383 target samples from \textsc{mesa}.
+In total, we consider 13 variables: five categorical (e.g., gender, race, hypertension status, diabetic status) and eight continuous (e.g., age, body mass index, blood pressure) factors.

+Our objective is to predict the survival probability of \textsc{cvd} risk for \textsc{mesa} participants with chronic kidney disease, using the \textsc{cric} cohort as the source data.
+Preliminary analyses indicate that, while survival times differ between the two datasets, their restricted mean survival times (\textsc{rmst}) are remarkably similar.
+This similarity in \textsc{rmst} may be attributed to the low incidence of \textsc{cvd} events observed in both cohorts.

-For each subgroup~(gender, race, etc.), we first establish a baseline using the pseudo observation mean over samples belonging to the group.
-We then evaluate the performance of \textsc{ipsw} and various prediction functions, both naive~(linear model, random forests) and multicalibrated predictions, in estimating the survival probabilities in \textsc{mesa} using \textsc{cric} data.
-We also evaluate the prediction performance using the concordance index~(C-index) that serves as an additional metric for assessing models' discriminative ability.
+For each subgroup, we first establish a baseline by calculating the mean of the pseudo-observations for the samples within that group.
+We then assess how our \textsc{ipsw} method and a variety of prediction models, including naive linear models, random forests and multicalibrated predictions using ridge regression or tree model as the auditing algorithm, perform in estimating survival probabilities in \textsc{MESA} based on \textsc{CRIC} data.
+Additionally, we assess prediction performance using the \textsc{C-index}, which serves as a metric for evaluating the models' discriminative ability.